vxnuaj/NEOCORTEX/Neurons/Computers/Writing/plc - [ on the turing test, agi, and creativity].md

 > *But that's mimesis.
 Humans & intelligence aren't a byproduct of mimesis, they are a byproduct of understanding through creativity (disobedience) and error correction.
 If a computer is mimetic, it can't disobey and then it can't be creative and then it can't error-correct for itself to create it's own knowledge and intelligence through understanding.
 >
 > If a machines "thought processes" aren't able to understand the underlying concepts and are just mimetic, I don't believe that's intelligence.

+Ray Kurzweil believes that in 2029, the Turing test will be passed by AI.

 [^1]: and creativity is essential for progress. no creativity, no new ideas or conjectures to solve unique problems, no failure, then no error-correction, then stagnation. creativity is the reason human's thrived, it's the reason agi might thrive as well someday.